sabhiram/go-wol/README.md

 wol wake skynet --interface eth0
 ```

+Please note that when specifying an interface to use, you can set that as part of the alias.
+However, if the `-i` option is specified, the specified interface will be used and the one in the alias map will be ignored.

-Specify the Broadcast Port and IP
+Specify the Broadcast Port and IP:
 ```
 wol wake 00:11:22:aa:bb:cc -b 255.255.255.255 -p 7